ianstormtaylor/superstruct/Readme.md

 ### Why?

 There are lots of existing validation libraries.
-Some of them, like [Joi](), are fairly popular.
-But most of them exhibit many issues...
+Some of them, like [Joi](), [`express-validator`](https://github.com/ctavan/express-validator), [`validator.js`](https://github.com/chriso/validator.js) or [`ajv`](https://github.com/epoberezkin/ajv) are decently popular.
+But all of them exhibit many issues that lead to hard to maintain codebases...

 - **They don't throw errors.** Many validators simply return `true/false` or return string error messages.
-This was helpful in the days of callbacks, when using `throw` was discouraged, but in modern Javascript using `throw` leads to much simpler code.
+This was helpful in the days of callbacks, when using `throw` was discouraged, but in modern Javascript using `throw` leads to much simpler and terser code.

 - **They don't expose useful error information.** For the validators that do `throw`, they often throw over-simplified, message-only errors without any extra details about the reason the error occurred.
 This makes it very difficult to customize the errors to make them helpful for end users.

 - **They aren't designed around custom types.** Many validators ship with built-in types like emails, URLs, UUIDs, etc. with no easy way to know how they're implemented.
-And when defining your own custom types—which any reasonably sized codebase needs to do—the APIs are needlessly complex.
+And when defining your own custom types—which any reasonably sized codebase needs to do—the APIs are needlessly complex and hard to re-use.

 - **They don't encourage single sources of truth.** Many existing APIs encourage re-defining custom data type requirements like maximum lengths, custom types, error messages, etc. over and over, with the source of truth being spread out across many files, which makes consistentcy difficult to maintain.